by Dr. Lawrence Wilson and a friend who does psychodrama

-4. Other.
-Psychodrama can help integrate the personality, explore hidden abilities and more.
+8. Other.
+Psychodrama can help integrate the personality, explore hidden abilities and perhaps has other uses.

 We have a lot of experience molestations, beatings and rapes.
 Therefore, this article contains comments referring to these experiences that may sound sexy, when this is not the intent.

 Safety is always the first priority.
 This must never be compromised for any reason at all.

 This applies to choosing the client, meeting with him or her, hiring actors and other personnel, setting up the scenes, and acting out the scenes.

 Personnel.
 For example, to re-enact a rape the safest method is to use a woman’s husband.
 She trusts him and he loves her, so he is much less likely to get carried away or make mistakes.